 Prior to July 1, 2004, the Company amortized the cost of its entire DVD library, including the capitalized portion of the initial fixed license fee, on a sum-of-the-months accelerated basis over one year.
 However, based on a periodic evaluation of both new release and back-catalogue utilization for amortization purposes, the Company determined that back-catalogue titles have a significantly longer life than previously estimated.
 As a result, the Company revised the estimate of useful life for the back-catalogue DVD library from a sum of the months accelerated method using a one-year life to the same accelerated method of amortization using a three-year life.
 The purpose of this change was to more accurately reflect the productive life of these assets.
 In accordance with Accounting Principles Board Opinion No. 20, Accounting Changes (APB 20), the change in life has been accounted for as a change in accounting estimate on a prospective basis from July 1, 2004.
 New releases will continue to be amortized over a one year period.
-As a result of the change in the estimated life of the back-catalogue library, total cost of revenues was \$3.4 million lower, net income was \$3.4 million higher and net income per share was \$0.06 higher for the three months ended June 30, 2005 and total cost of revenues was \$7.8 million lower, net income was \$7.8 million higher and net income per share was \$0.15 higher for the six months ended June 30, 2005.
+As a result of the change in the estimated life of the back-catalogue library, total cost of revenues was \$7.8 million lower, net income was \$7.8 million higher and net income per share was \$0.13 higher for the nine months ended September 30, 2005.

-In addition, in the third quarter of 2004 the Company determined that it is selling fewer previously rented DVDs than estimated but at an average selling price higher than historically estimated.
+In addition, in the third quarter of 2004, the Company determined that it was selling fewer previously rented DVDs than estimated but at an average selling price higher than historically estimated.
 The Company therefore revised its estimate of salvage values, on direct purchase DVDs.
 For those direct purchase DVDs that the Company estimates it will sell at the end of their useful lives, a salvage value of \$3.00 per DVD has been provided effective July 1, 2004.
 For those DVDs that the Company does not expect to sell, no salvage value is provided.
 Simultaneously with the change in accounting estimate of expected salvage values the Company recorded a write-off of approximately \$1.9 million related to non-recoverable salvage value in the third quarter of 2004.